Annual Symposium

 Each year, the Law Review hosts a Symposium and publishes an issue on a trending legal topic.
 Traditionally, the Symposium is held in the Spring, and the issue is published later that Spring.
 Previous topics range from the Internet of Things to immigration.

-2024 Annual Symposium Call for Papers
+2025 Annual Symposium Call for Papers

-The American University Law Review is placing a call for submissions of original legal articles and scholarly commentaries for its forthcoming Annual Symposium issue, this year dedicated to artificial intelligence and the law.
-Specifically, the Law Review seeks submissions analyzing developing areas of copyright, plagiarism, tort liability, and regulation as they relate to the emergence of artificial intelligence.
-However, other topics related to artificial intelligence will be considered.
-The target
+The American University Law Review is placing a call for submissions of original legal articles and scholarly commentaries for its forthcoming issue dedicated to pop culture and the law.
+Specifically, the Law Review seeks submissions analyzing the sports, media and entertainment, fashion, and social media industries and their effect on the law.
+However, other topics related to pop culture will be considered.
+The target publication date is slated for mid-2025.

 How to Submit